kapitanov/code-quality-research/README.md

 See `sources.d/*` files for the list of projects.
 Only Golang projects are supported at the moment.

-The following projects were selected to be studyied:
+The following projects were selected to be studied:

 - [github.com/docker/compose.git](https://github.com/docker/compose.git)
 - [github.com/nats-io/nats-server.git](https://github.com/nats-io/nats-server.git)